Bounds for variables with few occurrences in conjunctive normal forms: Introduction

 As already mentioned, we consider $h(F)$ for $F \in \Cls$ as some form of complexity measure, measuring the complexity of representing the conflicts of $F$ via simple matrices.
 In \cite{GalesiKullmann2003bHermitian} polytime SAT decision in case $h(F) \le 1$ was shown, while the cases $h(F) \le k$ for fixed $k \ge 2$ are open; an interesting stepping stone would be to show polytime SAT decision for $F \in \Cls$ with $\bcp(F) \le k$ (recall $\Cls_{\bcp \le k} \sse \Cls_{h \le k}$).
 The notion of \emph{blocked clauses}, a special type of clauses which can be removed sat-equivalently, introduced in \cite{Ku97b}, is important here, and \cite[Theorem 3]{GalesiKullmann2003bHermitian} shows, that from $F \in \Cls_{h \le 1}$ after elimination of all blocked clauses (which yields a unique sub-clause-set) we obtain $F' \sse F$ with $\bcp(F') \le 1$.
 We recall from Subsection \ref{sec:introtrans}, that SAT-decision for $F'$ is now a special case of the Transversal Hypergraph Problem, namely, as shown in \cite[Lemma 11]{GalesiKullmann2003bHermitian}, the problem is exactly the \emph{Exact Transversal Hypergraph Problem}, where every transversal must be ``exact'', that is, must intersect every hyperedge in exactly one vertex; this problem is decidable in polynomial time by \cite{Eiter1994ExactTransversal}, and thus we get SAT-decision for $\Cls_{h \le 1}$ in polynomial time.
 The characterisation of $F \in \Musat$ with $\bcp(F) \le 1$ is an open problem (while we have polytime membership decision for $\Musati{\bcp \le 1}$), and by \cite[Conjecture 16]{GalesiKullmann2003bHermitian} they would have a very simple structure.

-We conclude by mentioning that in \cite[Section 6]{Kullmann2007ClausalFormZII} the above basic facts are generalised to non-boolean clause-sets, and that by extending the reduction of multiclique partitions to biclique partitions from \cite{GregoryMeulen1996RPartiteDecompositions} a new and interesting translation from non-boolean to boolean clause-sets was obtained.
+In \cite[Section 6]{Kullmann2007ClausalFormZII} the above basic facts are generalised to non-boolean clause-sets, and that by extending the reduction of multiclique partitions to biclique partitions from \cite{GregoryMeulen1996RPartiteDecompositions} a new and interesting translation from non-boolean to boolean clause-sets was obtained (applied in \cite{Kullmann2010GreenTao} to Ramsey theory).